a-bhavana04/DermaMVQA/readme.md

-# README: Medical Question Answering for Multimodal And Generative TelemedICine - MediQA MAGIC for Dermatology

 ## Project Overview
 This project implements a multimodal dermatological knowledge system that integrates Natural Language Processing (NLP), Knowledge Graphs (KG), and Multimodal Machine Learning to generate accurate and explainable dermatological responses.
 The system utilizes a combination of Named Entity Recognition (NER), ontology-based knowledge extraction, multimodal knowledge graph construction, and Retrieval-Augmented Generation (RAG) to provide well-structured responses to user queries.